-simply be to put a considerable proportion of the national workers to very lengthy processes, whereby the making of capital, in the form of intermediate products, would be very great, and the amount of matured products in the future would be much increased.
-Many workers, relatively speaking, would be put to mining, railway-building, regulation of rivers, machinemaking, and the like, and few to wine-growing, silk-spinning, lace-making, beer-brewing, cloth-making, and the like.
+In a socialist state from which private capital and private undertaking were banished, and where the entire national production was organised by the state, the formation of capital, and the previous saving of productive powers necessary thereto, would be controlled officially.
+The method would simply be to put a considerable proportion of the national workers to very lengthy processes, whereby the making of capital, in the form of intermediate products, would be very great, and the amount of matured products in the future would be much increased.
+Many workers, relatively speaking, would be put to mining, railway-building, regulation of rivers, machine-making, and the like, and few to wine-growing, silk-spinning, lace-making, beer-brewing, cloth-making, and the like.
 The people would thus be compelled to save by pressure from above, inasmuch as, of the national production thus conducted by the state, in each year relatively few goods would be put at their disposal for immediate consumption-less, that is to say, than might be annually produced and consumed if the existing stock were merely to be maintained.
 The productive powers left free would be invested in lengthy capitalist processes of production.

 Somewhat more complicated, but still easy to grasp in principle, is the procedure in the individualistic organisation of society as we find it in the present day.
-Here, in the first instance, it is the undertakers who decide how the productive powers, as they come forward annually, shall be employed, and they thus decide the direction which the national production But they do not decide it at their pleasure; they takes. follow impulses given by the prices of products.
+Here, in the first instance, it is the undertakers who decide how the productive powers, as they come forward annually, shall be employed, and they thus decide the direction which the national production takes.
+But they do not decide it at their pleasure; they follow impulses given by the prices of products.
 Where lively demand promises a profitable price they extend their production, and curtail it in those kinds of goods where failing demand can no longer take off the supply, and the prices fall below a paying level.
 Extension and contraction of supply continue till such time as production has adapted itself to the desire for the particular commodities.
 In the last resort, therefore, it is not the undertakers who decide the direction of national production, but the consumers, the "public."
-All depends on the effective desire they exert by means of their The income of a people is, in the long-run, identical income. with the return of its production.
-The circle that represents a year's income coincides, roughly,1 with the circle that re-
+All depends on the effective desire they exert by means of their income.
+The income of a people is, in the long-run, identical with the return of its production.
+The circle that represents a year's income coincides, roughly, 35 with the circle that represents a year's return of its productive powers.

-1 I have neither time nor desire to go into subtle distinctions here, although there is material enough for them.
-Interesting investigations into the relation between national product and national income-although I cannot altogether agree with them-may be found in R. Meyer's book, pp. 5, 84.
-See also the investigations of Lexis (which appeared while the present volume was passing presents a year's return of its productive powers.
 If every individual in the community were to consume exactly his year's income in the form of consumption goods, there would arise a demand for consumption goods which, through the agency of prices, would induce the undertakers so to regulate production that, in each year, the return of a whole year's circle of productive powers would take the form of consumption goods.
 If ten million labour-years (and the corresponding uses of land) form the annual endowment of a people, and this people wishes to consume, and does consume, the whole of its income in the form of consumption goods, it is a necessity that the produce of the whole ten million labour-years (together with the corresponding uses of land) be changed each year into the form of consumption goods.
 In this case there is no productive power left to dispose of in increasing capital, and capital only remains as it was.